List of Death Note characters: David Hoope

 David Hoope (デイビット・ホープ, Deibitto Hōpu) is the President of the United States of America in the storyline.
 He assists in the formation of Near's SPK, and provides information and funding to Mello under threats of the Death Note.
 He turns to Light, despite knowing that he is not the real L, who manipulates him into providing assistance and attacking Mello's hideout.
 When the attack fails, President Hoope commits suicide to prevent Mello from writing his name and making him launch a nuclear strike.
 In the second Rewrite special, the mafia plot is omitted, with Light instead blackmailing him to leak information about the SPK.
 Light in turn forwards this information to Takada and Mikami, and they kill the SPK.
 In the anime, the character was merged with that of George Sairas.

 George Sairas

 George Sairas (ジョージ・サイラス, Jōji Sairasu) is the Vice President of the United States.
-When Hoope dies Sairas becomes the President.
+When Hoope dies, Sairas succeeds him to be the President.
 He capitulates to Kira and officially announces support for him.
-In addition, Sairas leaks secret information about the SPK.
-Sairas Is described as weak-willed and lacking as a leader.
-In the anime, Sairas is US president from the start.
+In addition, Sairas leaks secret information about the SPK to Kira (due to the latter's blackmail on him).
+Sairas is described as weak-willed and lacking as a leader.
+In the anime, Sairas is US president before SPK's establishment.